COS301-SE-2025/BRAD/docs/User_Stories.md

 # User Stories

+## 1.Role: General user(Reporter)
+**Descrption**
+- A member of the public or organization who wants to report a suspicious website.
+**User Story**
-## 1. As a general user I want to submit a suspicious domain so that I can check if it's legal and safe to use.
+- As a general user I want to submit a suspicious domain so that I can check if it's legal and safe to use.**

 **Definition of done:**
 - I can submit a suspicious domain via a simple form